ChristophH/in-lineage/README.md

 * all\_samples\_smooth\_expression.Rds

 running times on an Intel Xeon Processor E5-2697 v3 @ 2.6 to 3.6 GHz
-(using 6 processors for some of the steps)
+(using 6 cores for some of the steps)

 * steps 1-5: ca. 75 minutes
 * step 6: ca. 95 minutes